panva/node-oidc-provider/docs/README.md

 [draft-ietf-oauth-resource-indicators-02](https://tools.ietf.org/html/draft-ietf-oauth-resource-indicators-02) - Resource Indicators for OAuth 2.0

 Enables the use of `resource` parameter for the authorization and token endpoints.
-In order for the feature to be any useful you must also use the `audiences` helper function to validate the resource(s) and transform it to jwt's token audience.
+In order for the feature to be any useful you must also use the `audiences` helper function to validate the resource(s) and transform it to the token audience.